 The oil and gas industry continues to be a hotbed of patent innovation.
 Activity is driven by the need for improved efficiency, productivity and sustainability.
 The industry is pursuing a clean energy transition, driving growth in investment in technologies such as green hydrogen, fuel cells, and carbon capture and storage (CCS).
 In the last three years alone, there have been over 523,000 patents filed and granted in the oil and gas industry, according to GlobalData’s report on Environment sustainability in oil & gas: green hydrogen synthesis.
 Buy the report here.

-According to GlobalData’s Technology Foresights, which plots the S-curve for the oil & gas industry using innovation intensity models built on over 256,000 patents, there are 40+ innovation areas that will shape the future of the industry.
+According to GlobalData’s Technology Foresights, which uses over 196,000 patents to analyze innovation intensity for the oil & gas industry, there are 60+ innovation areas that will shape the future of the industry.

 Green hydrogen synthesis is a key innovation area in environmental sustainability

 Green hydrogen synthesis essentially involves electrolysis of water.
 When an electric current is passed through water in an electrolyser system, the molecules are split into hydrogen and oxygen.
 If the electrical energy consumed during the electrolysis process is derived from renewable energy sources, the produced hydrogen is categorised as green hydrogen.

 GlobalData’s analysis also uncovers the companies at the forefront of each innovation area and assesses the potential reach and impact of their patenting activity across different applications and geographies.
 According to GlobalData, there are 290+ companies, spanning technology vendors, established oil & gas companies, and up-and-coming start-ups engaged in the development and application of green hydrogen synthesis.

 Key players in green hydrogen synthesis – a disruptive innovation in the oil & gas industry